Energinet-DataHub/geh-core/source/App/documents/documentation.md

 Features of the example:

 - Demonstrates the configuration of a _controller based API_ using the _minimal hosting model_.
-- Registers telemetry to Application Insights and configures the default log level for Application Insights to "Information":
+- Registers telemetry to Application Insights and configures the default log level for Application Insights to "Information".
+Telemetry emitted from the application has:
-    - Logs emitted from the application has `ApplicationVersion` property set to value in `AssemblyInformationalVersion`, and custom property `Subsystem` set to configured value.
+    - `ApplicationVersion` property set to the value in `AssemblyInformationalVersion` of the executing assembly.
+    - Custom property `Subsystem` set to a configured value.
 - Registers health checks "live" and "readiness" endpoints:
     - Information returned from call to "live" endpoint contains same `AssemblyInformationalVersion` as logged to Application Insights.
 - Registers Noda Time to its default time zone "Europe/Copenhagen".